De'Von Achane: 2023

 During Week 3 against the Denver Broncos, Achane had a breakout performance, finishing with 203 yards on 18 carries and two rushing touchdowns, and 30 yards on four receptions and two receiving touchdowns, as the Dolphins won 70–20.
 This earned him AFC Offensive Player of the Week for Week 3.
-In the following game against the Buffalo Bills, he had eight carries for 101 yards and two rushing touchdowns in the 20–48 loss.
+In the following game against the Buffalo Bills, he had eight carries for 101 yards and two rushing touchdowns in the 48–20 loss.
 In his first career start in Week 5 against the New York Giants, he had 11 carries for 151 yards and a rushing touchdown in the 31–16 win.

 On October 11, 2023, following the win over the Giants, Achane suffered a knee injury and was placed on injured reserve, and was re-activated on November 18.
-In Week 17 against the Baltimore Ravens, he had 14 carries for 107 rushing yards and a receiving touchdown in the 19–56 loss.
+In Week 17 against the Baltimore Ravens, he had 14 carries for 107 rushing yards and a receiving touchdown in the 56–19 loss.
 In 11 games and four starts in his rookie season, Achane finished with 103 carries for 800 yards and eight rushing touchdowns, to go with 27 receptions for 197 yards and three receiving touchdowns.

 2024

 In Week 1 of the 2024 season against the Jacksonville Jaguars, Achane totaled 100 all-purpose yards and a rushing touchdown in the 20–17 win.
-The following week against the Bills, he had 165 scrimmage yards and a receiving touchdown in the 10–31 loss at home.
-In Week 9 against Buffalo on the road, he had 121 scrimmage yards, a rushing touchdown and a receiving touchdown in the 27–30 loss.
+The following week against the Bills, he had 165 scrimmage yards and a receiving touchdown in the 31–10 loss at home.
+In Week 9 against Buffalo on the road, he had 121 scrimmage yards, a rushing touchdown and a receiving touchdown in the 30–27 loss.
 In Week 16 against the San Francisco 49ers, he had 120 yards on 17 carries and a rushing touchdown in the 29–17 win.
-In Week 18 against the New York Jets on the road, he had 121 yards on 11 carries and a rushing touchdown in the 20–32 loss.
+In Week 18 against the New York Jets on the road, he had 121 yards on 11 carries and a rushing touchdown in the 32–20 loss.
 Achane finished the 2024 season with 203 carries for 907 yards and six rushing touchdowns, to go with 78 receptions for 592 yards and six receiving touchdowns, in 17 games and 16 starts.

 2025

-In Week 2 of the 2025 season against the New England Patriots, Achane recorded 8 receptions for 92 yards and a receiving touchdown in the 27–33 loss.
-In Week 10, at home against the 6-3 Buffalo Bills, Achane led the 2-7 Dolphins' offensive attack recording 6 receptions for 51 receiving yards, and rushing for 174 yards and two touchdowns including a 59-yard touchdown rush, in the 30-13 victory.
+In Week 2 of the 2025 season against the New England Patriots, Achane recorded eight receptions for 92 yards and a receiving touchdown in the 33–27 loss.
+In Week 10, at home against the 6–3 Buffalo Bills, Achane led the 2–7 Dolphins' offensive attack, recording 6 receptions for 51 receiving yards, and rushing for 174 yards and two touchdowns including a 59-yard touchdown rush, in the 30–13 victory.
+Achane's 5.7 yards per carry led the league.
+Achane was named to the AFC Pro Bowl Games roster.
+He finished the 2025 season with 238 carries for 1,350 rushing yards and eight rushing touchdowns to go with 67 receptions for 488 receiving yards and four receiving touchdowns.

+2026

+On May 13, 2026, Achane signed a four-year, $64 million contract extension with the Dolphins.